MarkEddy001/alx-higher_level_programming/README.md

 This repository is designed for anyone interested in higher-level programming.
 You can use it to:

-Learn from our projects and code examples.
+Learn from my projects and code examples.
 Contribute to existing projects or create your own.
 Collaborate with other Alx School students and programmers.
 Showcase your programming skills.